 - Using technology to reduce emissions from vehicles

 Transport accounts for 30% of Devon’s greenhouse gas (GHG) emissions.
 The overwhelming majority of these (98%) is from road transport.
-The remaining 2% is from rail.
-The sector is the second-largest emitter of GHG in the County and the UK behind buildings.1
+The remaining 2% is from rail.1

-This section describes what needs to happen to achieve a net-zero transport system in Devon based mainly on the Climate Change Committee’s Further Ambition Scenario.
-It subsequently introduces a set of goals which need to be achieved to overcome issues that the Net-Zero Task Force has learned from the Thematic Hearings and the Public Call for Evidence are barriers to achieving net-zero.
+This section describes what needs to happen to achieve a net-zero transport system in Devon based mainly on the Climate Change Committee’s (CCC) Further Ambition Scenario.
+It introduces goals which need to be achieved to overcome barriers identified at the Thematic Hearings and the Public Call for Evidence to achieving net-zero.
 Actions are proposed to achieve the goals.

 10.2 The Change Needed

 - Reduce the need to travel.

 - Use technology to reduce emissions from vehicles.